KaiqueS/Social_Choice_Theory-Basic_Framework/README.md

             in the Social Ordering generated through the procedure

  -> IIA: almost done.
 Generate, for a given set X of alternatives, all permutations for it.
 Then generate all possible
          PreferenceMatrixes from all combinations of those permutations.
-Aggregate every profile in each PMatrix and check whether or not the relation between any x, y in any profile is preserved under the aggregation procedure.
+We will pick any two profiles from this PMatrix, check wheter they are equal or not, where equal means that they preserve the same relations between any pair of alternatives in them.
+If they are equal, we proceed to check whether the social ordering resulting from the aggregation of both PMatrixes preserves the same relations between any pair of alternatives in them.

  -->     ALTERNATIVE IMPLEMENTATION: instead of generating all permutations, create a PMatrix and handle only those
                                      profiles in it.
 Check whether the latter conditions hold or not.